-- 1. This course equips students to have knowledge and understanding in orthogonal curve linear coordinates and solving second order differential equation with variable coefficients - 2.
-Students will be able to solve problems related to multiple fourier series and boundary value problems
+- 1. This course equips students to have knowledge to solving second order differential equation with variable coefficients - 2.
+Students understanding in orthogonal curve linear coordinates - 3.
+Students will be able to solve problems related to multiple Fourier series - 4.
+Students will be able to solve problems related to boundary value problems